How Belief Works

 As I said in the previous article, How Beliefs Form – Part 2, thinking claim X is the mental state of believing X. For example, thinking 'There are six eggs in the fridge' is the mental state of believing that there are six eggs in the fridge.
 And thinking and feeling are famously distinct mental states, albeit intimately interconnected.

-I also explained in the previous article that, by logical necessity, thinking/believing X involves X's content existing in our mind not as X's content – which would involve thinking about X – but as an aspect of reality.
-And X's content existing in our mind as an aspect of reality isn't in itself a feeling.
+I also explained in the previous article that, by logical necessity, thinking/believing X involves the content of X existing in our mind not as the content of X – which would involve thinking about X – but as an aspect of reality.
+And the content of X existing in our mind as an aspect of reality isn't in itself a feeling.

 Of course, if our level of confidence in a claim is a different kind of mental state from our belief of a claim, then no level of confidence, even certainty, in a claim can in itself be belief of that claim.
 So this conception of degrees of belief is also fatally logically flawed.